• Skip to primary navigation

 📖 Swaps and variations

 Swap regular coffee for decaf coffee.
-Either type of coffee works really well, and you can adjust the strength of the coffee to preference in terms of flavour.
-A stronger coffee will give more depth of flavour, but you may just like a hint of the coffee taste!
+Either type of coffee works really well, and you can adjust the strength of the coffee to preference in terms of flavor.
+A stronger coffee will give more depth of flavor, but you may just like a hint of the coffee taste!

 Use non-dairy milk to preference.
-All work well, so choose your favourite variety.
+All work well, so choose your favorite variety.

-Perfect as meal prep, this chia pudding comes together so easily!
+Perfect as meal prep, this coffee chia seed pudding comes together so easily!
 Just a couple of steps:

-chia seed pudding in a glass bowl being whisked with number two in the corner.
+chia pudding being whisked in a glass bowl labelled number two.

 Step 1

-Add all the ingredients to a bowl or a jar that can be sealed (image 1).
+Add all the chia seeds, coffee, cinnamon (if using), plant milk and maple syrup to a bowl or a jar that can be sealed (image 1).

 Step 2